WordPress/classic-widgets/readme.txt

 = Does this work with full site editing and block themes? =

-No, as a block themes relies on blocks.
+No, as block themes rely on blocks.
 [See Block themes article](https://wordpress.org/support/article/block-themes/) for more information.